 But here’s the thing — some people don’t feel much at all.
 That’s why it’s important to pay attention to your body and not ignore persistent chest discomfort.

-One thing that often confuses people is the difference between loculated pneumothorax and bullae.
+One thing that often confuses people is the difference between a loculated pneumothorax and a bulla.
 Even though both involve air that shouldn’t be in your chest, they’re not the same.
 Bullae are like blisters on your lungs – air-filled sacs that can rupture.
 A loculated pneumothorax, on the other hand, is air trapped between your lung and chest wall, divided into separate pockets.

 Related Pneumothorax Conditions